Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Results

-Like MACS1752, the mass map of ZWCL1856 (Figure \ref{fig:ZWCL_massmap}) shows two dominant peaks.
-From bootstrapping, the peak significances are S/N=$4\sigma$ in the north and S/N=$3.7\sigma$ in the south and both show excellent agreement with the corresponding BCG locations.
-An elongation from the southern mass peak to the center is detected that is similar to that in MACS1752 and, although there are some cluster galaxies in the region, no clear sign of a BCG is visible.
-The galaxy luminosity distribution (top right panel) reveals that the southern peak is 1.5 times brighter than the northern, which is in contrast to the lensing S/N that is 1.1 times higher for the northern peak.
-However, the number density distribution (bottom right panel) shows a more equal weight to each subcluster.
+The mass map of ZWCL1856 (Figure \ref{fig:ZWCL_massmap}) shows two dominant peaks.
+From bootstrapping, the peak significances are S/N=$4\sigma$ in the north and S/N=$3.7\sigma$ in the south.
+Both peaks show excellent agreement with the corresponding BCG locations.
+An elongation from the southern mass peak to the center is detected that is similar to that in MACS1752 and, although there are some cluster galaxies in the region, none are comparable in brightness to the north and south BCGs.
+The spectroscopic coverage of ZWCL1856 is more sparse (47 cluster member galaxies) than MACS1752.
+Photometric candidates (green circles in Figure \ref{fig:cmd_ZWCL_sub}) were selected within ($g-r)\pm0.1$ of a linear fit to the spectroscopically-defined red sequence.
+The luminosity distribution (top-right panel) reveals that the southern peak is 1.5 times brighter than the northern, which is in contrast to the lensing S/N that is 1.1 times higher for the northern peak.
+However, the number density distribution (bottom-right panel) shows a more equal weight to each subcluster.